Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 - Click on the green “Start” button.

 Once you click start, Time Doctor will start tracking your time and activity.
-As the time tracking app runs silently in the background, you can continue with your work as usual.
+As the time tracking feature runs silently in the background, you can continue with your work as usual.

 To stop the time tracker, just click on the red “Stop” button.
 It’s that easy!